 4 Boot Flow

 Figure 1 shows the boot flow from the reset vector to the OS handoff for a typical boot loader.
-The APIs are described in more detail in the following sections.
+The APIs are described in more detail in the Chapters in the chapters that follow in this document.